 “Not being able to watch students live on stage was a big disappointment for both parents and students.
 After several of our youngest students performed, I witnessed parents standing by their cars with bouquets of flowers waiting to congratulate their little performers.
-It was so heartening to see parents keeping this theater tradition alive and I know it meant so much to the students.”
+It was so heartening to see parents keeping this theatre tradition alive and I know it meant so much to the students.”

 “The night we cancelled Jungle Book (before we rescheduled) a parent told me that their child was so disappointed that they cried themselves to sleep singing Bare Necessities.
 It means so much to our students to be able to perform.
 This is why we had to find a way to make performances happen.”

 “Thank YOU!
 The entire PAA faculty and staff have been amazing this summer.
 I can only imagine what kind of nightmare it’s been to amend the schedules based on state, county, and UMC guidelines, plus to then have people still arrive exposed … You all could have thrown in the towel in the spring and definitely a few weeks ago, but I am teary-eyed with gratefulness that all the shows eventually performed!” – Parent

 “THANK YOU for all your hard work and adjustments during these times.
 We cannot thank you enough for doing so much to keep the kids safe, manage these circumstances, and still provide a wonderful experience for our daughter.” – Parent

 “All of the precautions you put in place made us feel confident sending our kids to PAA” – Parent